Finfar brings together scholars working with science fiction, fantasy and other related areas. Here you can see some of our people.

 Kontturi has published several articles and taught a course of comics history, theory, analysis and interpretation in literary studies between 2013-2015.
 She is a member of NNCORE, FINFAR and Finnish Comics Society.
 She's also one of the editors of the peer reviewed Scandinavian Journal of Comic Art.

-If you are looking for an expert in a particular topic, you can also contact the Secretary of the Society at email@example.com.
-In addition to the doctors presented here, Finfar hosts a league of graduate students and undergraduates.
+If you are looking for an expert in a particular topic, you can also contact the manager of this page at firstname.lastname@example.org.
+In addition to the experts presented here, Finfar hosts a league of other scholars.